 Step 2.
 Create an account and use your registered CBackup account to log in.

 Step 3.
 Under the Backup tab, click the Backup PC to CBackup Cloud option.

 Step 4.
 Select PC files to backup, and the CBackup Cloud will be automatically selected, as the backup target.

 ☛Tip: CBackup also supports you to backup to cloud drives such as Dropbox.
-You can go to My Storage > Add Clouds to add your Dropbox account, and then click click Backup PC to Public Cloud, and choose files and use Dropbox as the backup destination.
+You can go to Storage > Dropbox to add your Dropbox account, and then click click Backup PC to Public Cloud, and choose files and use Dropbox as the backup destination.

 Step 5.
 And click the Start Backup option to launch the backup process.